Logiqx/gps-wizard/docs/accuracy/apple.md

 GNSS chip unidentified - maybe Broadcom, Qualcomm or **Intel**

-- Since the series 4 teardown shows an Intel baseband processor, suspect it is being used for GNSS
+- Series 4 teardown shows an Intel baseband processor with integrated RF transceiver, so suspect it is being used for GNSS